matason/symfony-certification/certification.md

 ### [Twig Environment](https://twig.symfony.com/doc/3.x/api.html#basics)
 The Twig environment is an object of class `\Twig\Environment`, instances of this class are used to store configuration and extensions.

-The `\Twig\Environment` constructor takes a `\Twig\Loader\LoaderInterface` instance as the first parameter and an array of options as the second parameter.
+The `\Twig\Environment` constructor takes a `\Twig\Loader\LoaderInterface` instance as the first argument and an array of options as the second argument.

 Templates can be loaded from the filesystem using the `\Twig\Loader\FilesystemLoader` class, which is the preferred way to load templates.